 Many people are surprised at the historic nature of trendlines, which can go back many months and sometimes years.
 It seems that while investors might forget the historical highs and lows of a particular asset, markets don’t.
 Momentum is also an important key to any form of technical analysis; spotting emerging momentum and trying to predict how asset prices will react is a skill in itself.

 You will notice in the vast majority of support/resistance zone breakouts, there is a period when momentum is building.
 Bounces from the support level become weaker, the rebounds from the resistance level are shortened, and slowly but surely momentum builds.
-On the downside, sellers are slowly taking control of the market while breaking through resistance, selling pressure is being taken out by buyers pushing prices higher.
+On the downside, sellers are slowly taking control of the market while breaking through resistance; selling pressure is being taken out by buyers pushing prices higher.

 Retests and Breakthroughs

-With many technical charts, wild fluctuations are less powerful when it comes to testing and breaking through resistance/support levels.
+With many technical charts, wild fluctuations are less powerful when testing and breaking through resistance/support levels.
 Like an elastic band, if a move goes too far too soon, then at some point, it will snap back.
 So-called “power moves” can create extremely lucrative trading scenarios with an asset price bouncing between support/resistance levels.
 The problem for traders is predicting when these tests of support/resistance will result in a breakthrough.
 Let’s look at a scenario that shows how momentum is the key to breaking support/resistance.

-Let’s assume you are making renovations to your property and need to knock down a well-built and solid wall.
+Let’s assume you are renovating your property and need to knock down a well-built and solid wall.
 If you took one long run-up, resulting in a big hit, the effect would be minimal; you would probably hurt yourself.
 The momentum would not be enough to cause any damage, and you would likely end up bouncing off the wall.
 What if you tried a different approach?
 Let’s say you began chipping away at the wall bit by bit, weakening the brickwork (or resistance), much like an asset price constantly bouncing off support/resistance levels.
 This would build up pressure, build up momentum, weaken the resistance, and slowly but surely break down the wall.

 Support and Resistance Indicators

 When looking at trendlines, we can also use channels that show changing support/resistance levels.
 As you can see from the chart below, the lower line offers a degree of support for the uptrend.
 The higher line initially offers a degree of support on the upside.
 However, once the chart slips below this line, it then becomes a line of resistance.
 Slowly but surely, momentum starts to fade until the asset’s price crashes through the lower support line.
-The buildup and reduction of momentum is the key to unlocking support and resistance indicators.
+The buildup and reduction of momentum are the keys to unlocking support and resistance indicators.

 We have a very similar situation concerning the chart below.
 The uptrend remains intact while the asset price is trading between the support and resistance levels.
 Once momentum begins to weaken, sellers gain the upper hand, and the price falls below the support level.
 This prompts a short but sharp price shock.
 It is easy to analyze these charts in hindsight, but it is also possible to identify support and resistance lines at a relatively early stage.